chengkuangan/pgwdemo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`credit` Kafka topic keeps the credit event data sent by the **Credit Service**.
 It will be consumed by **Event Correlator**.
 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;`creidt-response` Kafka topic keeps the correlated / credit transfer history.
+&nbsp;&nbsp;&nbsp;&nbsp;`credit-response` Kafka topic keeps the correlated / credit transfer history.
 This event data is sent by the **Event Correlator** once the credit balance for each source account and target account is updated.
 This will be picked up later by **MongoDB Kafka Connect**.
 <br><br>

 * **Event Correlator**
-<br>**Event Correlator** is a microservice developed in SpringBoot.
-It listens to the new credit event data in `credit` Kafka topic and perform the necessary account balance update to the source account and target account by calling the **Account Service** REST API.
+<br>**Event Correlator** is implemented in SpringBoot.
+It listens to the new credit event in `credit` Kafka topic and perform the necessary account balance update to the source account and target account by calling the **Account Service** REST API.
 <br>Once the account balance is updated in the the respective accounts.
-It will create an event entry in `credit-response` Kafka topic containing the detail of the transction history.
+It will create an event entry in `credit-response` Kafka topic containing the detail of the transaction history.
 <br><br>

 * **MongoDB Kafka Connect**
-<br>This is a MongoDB Kafka Connect that listen to the new event data entry in `credit-response` Kafka topic and create an transaction history entry in the **Credit Response DB** (MongoDB).
+<br>This is a MongoDB Kafka Connect that listens to the new event data entry in `credit-response` Kafka topic and create an transaction history entry in the **Credit Response DB** (MongoDB).
 <br><br>

 * **RHSSO**
 <br>Red Hat Single Sign-On (RHSSO) is a lighweight and feature rich SSO solution based on Keycloak.
-It provides easy and quick approach to protect and enable web applications and microservices with many industry security standards.
-Freeing the developers from these challenges tasks to fully focus on developing the application logic.
+It provides easy and quick approach to secure web applications and microservices with many industry security standards.
+Freeing the developers from these challenge security tasks to fully focus on developing the application logic.
 <br>A PaymentGateway security realm is created by the installation script with the following details:<br><br>

 ![RHSSO Client Settings](images/rhsso_client_settings.png)